 17/19.
 And I will take away the name of the Baals from her mouth, and they will no longer be remembered by their name.

 18/20.
-And in that day, I will make a covenant for them with the beast of the field, and with the birds of the sky, and the creeping things of the ground.
-And I will banish the bow and the sword and war from the earth and make them lie down in safety.
+And in that day, I will make a covenant for them with the beasts of the field, and with the birds of the sky and things that creep on the ground.
+And I will banish the bow and the sword and war from the land and make them lie down in safety.

 19/21.
 And I will betroth you to me forever.
-Yes, I will betroth you to me in righteousness and in judgment and in loving-kindness, and in compassions.
+Yea, I will betroth you to me in righteousness, and in judgment, and in loving-kindness, and in compassions.

 20/22.
-I will betroth you to me in faithfulness, and you will know Jehovah.
+I will betroth you to me in faithfulness, and you will come to know Jehovah.

 ¶21/23.
 And it shall come to pass in that day, that I will answer, says Jehovah.
 I will answer the heavens, and they will answer the earth.